alex-mashin/FormatterII/README.md

 A selector can be:
 - simple. `'…'` means `'…'` or `"…"`; `/…/` means text in any legitimate regular expression delimiters.
 Lua and Re expression support `i` flag for case-insensitive matching.
 All regular expression flavours support the non-standard *condense* flag (`_`) meaning that spaces, hypens and underscores will be ignored.
 The new context will be created by captures:
   - empty, meaning the formatted value itself and not changing the context,
-  - `<<key…>>` — a key to the table.
+  - `<<'key'…>>` — a key to the table.
+If a key is absent, it will be looked all the way up in the parent tables,
+  - `<<dynamic key…>>` — a key to the table that can include macros.
 If a key is absent, it will be looked all the way up in the parent tables,
   - `<</regular extression/…>>` or `<<pcre/regular extression/…>>` or `<<pcre'regular expression'…>>` — a Perl-compatible regular expression, if available,
   - `<<gnu/regular extression/…>>` or `<<gnu'regular expression'…>>` — a GNU-compatible regular expression, if available,
   - `<<onig/regular extression/…>>` or `<<onig'regular expression'…>>` — an Oniguruma regular expression, if available,